 This is an excellent gear oil that will

-keep the gears and bearings from frosting or scuffing
+prevent the gears from scuffing

 in a high torque application.
 It's one of the best oils that